Ivo-Evans/clojure-notes/notes/interop.java.importing-packages.md

 Here, in the namespace `pirate.talk`, we import the classes `Date` and `Stack` from `java.util` package.

-The entirety of the `java.lang` package is automatically available.
+The entirety of the `java.lang` package is automatically available and doesn't need to be imported.

 `java.lang` contains such goodies as `Boolean`, `Number`, `String`, `Process`, `Runtime` and `System` ([Java 8](https://docs.oracle.com/javase/8/docs/api/java/lang/package-summary.html)).